Prakhar-05/EMOTORAD_IDENTITY_RECONCILIATION_SERVICE/README.md

 from django.contrib import admin

-from .models import contact
+from .models import Contact

-admin.site.register(contacts)
+admin.site.register(Contact)

 13) Migrate the Database and Create a Superuser: